College of Education Departments

 5361.
 Assessment of Adult ESL.
 3(3-0)

-This course examines the purposes, types, and evaluations of language assessment in adult ESL programs.
-The topics of the test reliability, validity, and practicality will be discussed.
-A review of standardized and alternative methods or assessments including portfolio and participatory assessment will be included.
+This course examines the purposes, types and evaluations of language assessment in adult ESL programs.
+The topics of the test reliability, validity and practicality will be discussed.
+A review of standardized and alternative methods or assessment including portfolio and participatory assessment will be included

 5370.
 Online Teaching Adult Learners.
 3(3-0)